How to Install Vivaldi Browser on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update && sudo apt upgrade

-Install the packages needed to download and verify the Vivaldi repository.
-The curl utility fetches the GPG signing key, and gpg converts it to the binary format APT requires:
+Install the tools needed to fetch and verify the repository.
+The curl command downloads the signing key, gpg converts it into APT’s binary keyring format, and ca-certificates keeps HTTPS certificate checks available on minimal systems.

 Add the Vivaldi APT Repository